WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Launch Wasabi, and open your wallet that contains the coins that you want to coinjoin.
 Notice that it is not yet possible to CoinJoin from a hardware wallet, the keys must be "hot" on your computer.

-By default, Wasabi starts automatically coinjoining the funds whenever there's more than 0.01 BTC in total.
+By default, Wasabi starts automatically coinjoining the funds whenever there's more than 0.01 BTC non private in total.
-Wallets with less than 0.01 BTC are in _PlebStop-mode_, where funds are not coinjoined automatically.
+Wallets with less than or equal to 0.01 BTC are in _PlebStop_ mode, where funds are not coinjoined automatically.
 User can change the limit from the settings and boost the wallets privacy for one session if wanted.

-In the first coinjoin, a 0.3% coordinator fee will be taken from UTXO's bigger than 0.01 BTC.
+In the first coinjoin, a 0.3% coordinator fee will be taken from UTXOs bigger than 0.01 BTC.
 Smaller ones don't pay coordinator fees at all, according to _PlebsDontPay_ rule.

 The round starts either as soon as 100 inputs have been registered, or after one hour has elapsed since the last round.